Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Discussion

 In this paper, we presented an approach to control constrained Lipschitz nonlinear systems through a sequence of controllers designed for their linear driftless approximation at the initial state.
 We first showed that optimal controllers to achieve a target state for driftless dynamics lead to bounded error from the target in the nonlinear system.
 By applying these controllers over successively shorter time intervals, we showed that this error monotonically decreases and can be made arbitrarily small by considering sufficiently many intervals.
 We also derived conditions that ensure actuation constraints are satisfied.
 A set of case studies demonstrate the efficacy of this approach, with satisfactory performance in achieving a target state even when underlying assumptions are violated.
 In this section, we provide some additional remarks, discussing merits and drawbacks of this technique and present a number of avenues for future research.

 We note that in comparison to methods such as feedback linearization or Jacobian linearization, our approach does not require complete knowledge of system dynamics.
 Instead, we use only the value of the input function $g$ at the initial state, and thus the controller uses a very simple approximation of the original system dynamics.
 This technique also allows developing conditions which ensure the input constraint is satisfied, while this is not guaranteed in linearization-based approaches.
+State constraints that limit how far $x(t)$ may be from $x_{tg}$ may be addressed by appropriately designing $t^*$, since $x_1$ is within $\vbar_1$ of $x_{tg}$, and each subsequent $x_n$ is even closer to $x_{tg}$ using Lemma~\ref{lem:vn}.
 Further, applying the sequence of controllers \eqref{eq:un} is less computationally intensive than more advanced techniques such as nonlinear model predictive control or neural network controllers.

 Despite these advantages, our theoretical guarantees require assuming that the nonlinear dynamics are globally Lipschitz and the driftless dynamics are fully controllable.
 As we discuss in Remark \ref{rem:relax}, relaxing the latter assumption can still lead to satisfactory performance, though potentially resulting in some steady-state error.
 Relaxing the globally Lipschitz assumption leads to more difficulties, since each of the bounds $\vbar_n$ in \eqref{eq:vn_bound} themselves depend on the Lipschitz constants $D_f$ and $D_g$.
 Thus, restricting dynamics to be locally Lipschitz requires a careful characterization of the domain, and such an endeavor is outside the current scope of the paper.
 Nevertheless, the examples in Section \ref{sec:Examples} show that our approach can still result in satisfactory tracking performance when these assumptions are broken.